AkariAsai/AkariAsai.github.io/_posts/2025-11-24-job-search.md

 ### Before application cycle

 While the application itself takes work (materials, multi-day interviews, etc.), the most important preparation happens during the Ph.D.: doing impactful research, building community and visibility, and learning how the ecosystem works.
-I highly recommend [Arnan's blog](https://anandbhattad.github.io/blogs/jr_grads.html) for early–mid Ph.D. students!
+I highly recommend [Anand Bhattad's blog](https://anandbhattad.github.io/blogs/jr_grads.html) for early–mid Ph.D. students!
 It is useful even if you're unsure about academia, since many lessons apply broadly to a research career.

 Some more academia specific experience that might be helpful:
 1. **Sit in on the hiring process as a student.** Volunteer as a student host, attend student meetings, or help with DEI reviews to see how decisions are made.
 I learned a lot from hearing how senior researchers think about research directions and advising.